akka/akka/akka-docs/src/main/paradox/actors.md

 timeout there must have been an idle period beforehand as configured via this method.

 Once set, the receive timeout stays in effect (i.e. continues firing repeatedly after inactivity periods).
-Pass in `Duration.
-Undefined` to switch off this feature.
+Pass in `Duration.Undefined` to switch off this feature.

 Scala
 :  @@snip [ActorDocSpec.scala](/akka-docs/src/test/scala/docs/actor/ActorDocSpec.scala) { #receive-timeout }